-We’re in the middle of the summer holiday season.
-What can the experience of planning a holiday teach you about searching for a new job or career?
+I’m writing this during the summer holiday season, and wondering what the experience of planning a holiday can teach you about searching for a new job or career?

 Choosing the right holiday requires a realistic understanding of what you need and want.
 A lively resort, or a hike in the hills?
 Would relaxing on a cruise ship be your idea of heaven, or would you be ready to jump overboard after 24 hours?